My first trip from Hanoi to Ninh Binh I took the public bus from Giap Bat station.

 Whether you arrive at the train station or bus station, this moment is where a lot of travelers lose money.

-If you took a limousine van, this entire problem is bypassed — the van drops you directly.
+If you took a limousine van, this entire problem is bypassed — the van drops you directly at your guesthouse.

 ℹKnow Before You Go